What are virtual machines (VMs)?

 The benefits of virtual machines

 Unlike physical hardware, virtual machines offer great flexibility which brings great benefits to how you manage your infrastructure.

 Scalability: As businesses grow or their requirements change a VM can be upgraded adding new processing power or storage capacity.
 This scalability means that organisations don’t have to keep buying newer or more powerful machines to add resources such as additional RAM or more space.
 A VM can be upgraded virtually rather than physically saving time and resources.

 Backup and Recovery: Azure has been designed by Microsoft with backup and recovery at its core.
 Unlike physical machines with VMs companies don’t have to worry anymore about the failure of hardware.
 All data and applications are stored in the cloud and in the event of failure, it is shifted swiftly to alternate sites without any downtime.

 Cloning: Considerable resources are spent configuring servers to meet requirements.
 On physical solutions, this must be replicated whereas using a VM means that this can be done in just a few clicks.
 This significantly reduces costs and time to complete.
 Once the first VM is configured it can be used as a template to clone again and again.

 Cost: The main driver for companies to move to the cloud is to save money and this is particularly true with virtual machines.
 Setting up a VM means that the company save the capital cost of buying hardware and the costs associated with upgrades.
-In addition, with cloud solutions like Azure, you only pay for computing time and the storage space needed.
+In addition, with cloud solutions like Microsoft Azure and Amazon AWS, you only pay for computing time and the storage space needed.

 Support costs: Moving away from on-premise machines to virtual machines allows ISVs to make considerable financial and time savings from their own technical support teams.
 In most cases, the maintenance of VMs is carried out by the data centre operators which means that internal teams can concentrate on supporting the applications rather than the hardware which saves both resource and training costs.